codebar/tutorials/html/lesson3/tutorial.md

 }
 ```

-> Tweak the properties and refresh the page.
+> Tweak the properties using the inspector
 > What happens when you remove the width or increase the padding?

 ## Pseudo classes

 A pseudo class is a keyword added to selectors that specifies a special state.
-Using pseudo classes we can specidy different styling for different states of a link
+Using pseudo classes, we can specidy different styling for different states of a link

 ```css
 a:link